Tushika2024/delta-Demo/README.md

 # delta-Demo
-This is demo class for delta &amp; development
+This is demo class for delta &amp; development.